-Information regarding reportable legal proceedings is contained in Part I, Item 3, Legal Proceedings, in the Form 10-K. The following describes legal proceedings, if any, that became reportable during the period ended June 29, 2019, and, if applicable, amends and restates descriptions of previously reported legal proceedings in which there have been material developments during such quarter.
+Information regarding reportable legal proceedings is contained in Part I, Item 3, Legal Proceedings, in the Form 10-K. The following describes legal proceedings, if any, that became reportable during the period ended September 28, 2019, and, if applicable, amends and restates descriptions of previously reported legal proceedings in which there have been material developments during such quarter.

 Since August 2018, the Company has been cooperating with an investigation by the SEC's enforcement staff in Los Angeles regarding trading in another public company's securities by the Company, its former Chief Executive Officer and others outside the Company.
-The Audit Committee of the Board of Directors conducted and completed an internal investigation led by independent legal counsel and other advisers to assess the Company's trading.
+The Audit Committee conducted and completed an internal investigation led by independent legal counsel and other advisers to assess the Company's trading.
 The results of the Audit Committee's work have been shared with the Company's auditors, listing exchange and with the SEC staff.
 The Company intends to continue cooperating with the SEC in this matter.

 The Company is party to certain other legal proceedings that arise in the ordinary course and are incidental to the Company's business.
-Certain of the claims pending against us in these proceedings allege, among other things, breach of contract, breach of express and implied warranties, construction defect, deceptive trade practices, unfair insurance practices, product liability and personal injury.
+Certain of the claims pending against the Company in these proceedings allege, among other things, breach of contract, construction defect, deceptive trade practices, unfair insurance practices, product liability and warranty, personal injury and employment.
 Although litigation is inherently uncertain, based on past experience and the information currently available, management does not believe that the currently pending and threatened litigation or claims will have a material adverse effect on the Company's consolidated financial position, liquidity or results of operations.
 However, future events or circumstances that may currently be unknown to management will determine whether the resolution of pending or threatened litigation or claims will ultimately have a material effect on the Company's consolidated financial position, liquidity or results of operations in any future reporting periods.